Thank you to everyone who got your hands dirty for cleaner rivers!

 CRWC uses trash data collected during the cleanup to support legislation and other efforts of keeping trash out of our rivers.
 That could mean expanding bottle bills to put a deposit on more plastic bottles, making curbside recycling easier and more accessible, and requiring tire manufacturers run free tire disposal programs to discourage illegal tire dumping.

-What’s been accomplished in 20 years of cleaning our rivers?
+Curious what’s been accomplished in 20 years of cleaning our rivers?
 Check out this infographic for a fun overview.
 (Does not include 2016 trash totals.)

 Hard Work, Real Fun, True Impact

-In 2015, more than 2,300 volunteers pulled over 50 tons of trash from over 169 miles of river banks and waterways.
-Volunteers use human power and sometimes heavy equipment to pull out everything from recyclables, fishing equipment and food waste to tires, televisions and refrigerators.
-Read about the 2015 event in the Cleanup Chronicle (PDF), including the list of groups that participated and the tally of all trash pulled from the river.
+Your hard work removes some amazing junk from our rivers.
+In 2016, the 50+ tons of trash collected included over 21,000 beverage containers and at least 587 tires.
+Volunteers use human power and sometimes heavy equipment to pull out everything from recyclables, fishing equipment and food waste to mattresses, televisions and refrigerators.
+You can read about all the wonderful accomplishments in the 2016 Cleanup Chronicle, including the list of groups that participated and the tally of trash pulled from the river.

-The water is cleaner, river banks are safer and wildlife are happier thanks to the generous efforts of the sponsors, businesses, watershed organizations, Girl Scout and Boy Scout Troops, school groups, municipalities and community members who make the event possible.
+The water is cleaner, river banks are safer and the wildlife are happier thanks to the generous efforts of the sponsors, businesses, watershed organizations, Girl Scout and Boy Scout Troops, school groups, municipalities, and community members who make the event possible.